QD2022/QD2022/README.md

   I’m looking for any helpful tips to grow.

-  Just started my journey 2022.
+  Just started my journey in 2022.

   ☺